deepsm007/tools/rh-pre-commit/README.md

 ## Getting Started

+**Quickstart:**

-**Quickstart**: If you are fine with all of the defaults here and with this making changes to your existing repos, there is a [quickstart.sh](quickstart.sh) that runs all of the commands from this section in one go.
-It's still good to at least read through this section to have a better understanding of what the tool does and what the quickstart accomplishes.
+If you are fine with a default install, there is a [quickstart.sh](quickstart.sh) that runs all of the commands from this section in one go. **Please still read though this section** to understand the implications of the defaults applied by the quickstart!

-This section covers a default install.
-See the comments next to the commands below for details about customizing the install, or if you don't want support for managing multiple pre-commit hooks in one repo, check out the [rh-multi-pre-commit vs rh-pre-commit](#rh-multi-pre-commit-vs-rh-pre-commit) section.
+**A default install will:**

+* Install `rh-pre-commit`, `rh-multi-pre-commit`, `rh-gitleaks`, and `rh-gitleaks-gh-account`
+* Set `rh-multi-pre-commit` as the pre-commit hook for all the repos under your home dir
+* Set `rh-multi-pre-commit` as the pre-commit hook by default for all new repos
+* Create a `~/.config/pre-commit/config.yaml` config file for `rh-multi-pre-commit` to to enable `rh-pre-commit`
+* Configure `rh-gitleaks` with a 2 year patterns server token

+**Rh-multi-pre-commit considerations:**

+`rh-multi-pre-commit` builds on [pre-commit.com](https://pre-commit.com/)'s pre-commit framework to support a global config file in addition to hooks defined in a project's `.pre-commit-config.yaml`.
+If you don't want to support multiple pre-commit hooks per project (the default), `rh-pre-commit` can be enabled instead.

+**Warning:** If you are using `rh-multi-pre-commit`, make sure you trust the pre-commit hooks defined in a project's `.pre-commit-config.yaml` before making a commit.
+It will run them during a commit.

+For more info see the
+[rh-multi-pre-commit vs rh-pre-commit](#rh-multi-pre-commit-vs-rh-pre-commit)
+section.

+**Updating:**

 Unless the
 [changelog](https://source.redhat.com/departments/it/it-information-security/wiki/pattern_distribution_server#changelog)
-says to, you will not need to run the configuration steps again during an update.
+says to, you will not need to run the configuration steps again during an update—just the steps up to and including `make install`.

-At the end of this (assuming the defaults are applied):

-* `rh-pre-commit`, `rh-multi-pre-commit`, `rh-gitleaks`, and `rh-gitleaks-gh-account` will be installed.
-* You will have a global `~/.config/pre-commit/config.yaml` set up to enable rh-pre-commit
-* The hook will be enabled for all the repos in your home dir
-* The hook will be enabled by default for all new repos
-* rh-gitleaks will be logged in and have a 2 year patterns server token

 **Pull a fresh copy of the repo**